-Formerly Incarcerated: The Formerly Incarcerated preference allows up to 50 program tenant-based vouchers to be issued to individuals who were formerly incarcerated or families with a parent who was formerly incarcerated for a period of time that equals one (1) year or more.
-To qualify for this preference the formerly incarcerated parent must be a member of the household and household members must pass all eligibility requirements for the HCV program, in this Administrative Plan, maintain employment for a minimum of six (6) months, and be referred by the City and County of San Francisco's Department of Adult Probation.
+Justice Involved: The Justice Involved preference allows up to 50 program tenant-based vouchers to be issued to individuals who were formerly incarcerated or families with a parent who was formerly incarcerated for a period of time that equals one (1) year or more.
+To qualify for this preference the formerly incarcerated parent must be a member of the household and household members must pass all eligibility requirements for the HCV program, in this Administrative Plan, maintain employment for a minimum of six (6) months and be referred by the City and County of San Francisco's Department of Adult Probation.
+For these referrals, the Authority will only deny an applicant based on mandatory HUD denials as listed in section.